 How can I increase my chances of winning?

 - It boils down to the core entry submission form.
 Get straight to the point, present your business case and provide data to support your facts.

 - Case studies have been highly recommended by judges as this provides a flow when reading.

-- Keep your entry concise and strictly adhere to the 500-word count to avoid being penalised.
+- Keep your entry concise and strictly adhere to the 2000 word limit (providers categories) / 1000 word limit (products categories) to avoid being penalised.